Puritan migration to New England (1620–1640)

-The Puritan migration to New England was marked in its effects from 1620 to 1640, declining sharply afterwards.
-The term Great Migration usually refers to the migration in the period of English Puritans to the New England colonies, starting with Plymouth Colony and Massachusetts Bay Colony.
-They came in family groups rather than as isolated individuals and were mainly motivated for freedom to practice their beliefs.
+The Puritan migration to New England took place from 1620 to 1640, and declined sharply thereafter.
+The term "Great Migration" can refer to the migration in the period of English Puritans to the New England Colonies, starting with Plymouth Colony and Massachusetts Bay Colony.
+They came in family groups rather than as isolated individuals and were mainly motivated by freedom to practice their beliefs.

 Context

-King James VI and Charles I made some efforts to reconcile the Puritan clergy who had been alienated by the lack of change in the Church of England.
+King James I and Charles I made some efforts to reconcile the Puritan clergy who had been alienated by the lack of change in the Church of England.
 Puritans embraced Calvinism (Reformed theology) with its opposition to ritual and an emphasis on preaching, a growing sabbatarianism, and preference for a presbyterian system of church polity, as opposed to the episcopal polity of the Church of England, which had also preserved medieval canon law almost intact.
 They opposed church practices that resembled Roman Catholic ritual.

 This religious conflict worsened after Charles I became king in 1625, and Parliament increasingly opposed his authority.
 In 1629, Charles dissolved Parliament with no intention of summoning a new one in an ill-fated attempt to neutralize his enemies there, which included numerous Puritans.
 With the religious and political climate so unpromising, many Puritans decided to leave the country.
 Some of the migrants were also English expatriate communities of Nonconformists and Separatists from the Dutch Republic who had fled to the European mainland since the 1590s.

 The Winthrop Fleet of 1630 included 11 ships led by the flagship Arbella, and it delivered some 700 passengers to the Massachusetts Bay Colony.
 Migration continued until Parliament was reconvened in 1640, when the scale dropped off sharply.
 The English Civil War began in 1641, and some colonists returned from New England to England to fight on the Puritan side.
 Many then remained in England since Oliver Cromwell backed Parliament as an Independent.

 The Great Migration saw 80,000 people leave England, roughly 20,000 migrating to each of four destinations: Ireland, New England, the West Indies, and the Netherlands.
 The immigrants to New England came from every English county except Westmorland; nearly half were from East Anglia.
 The colonists to New England were mostly families with some education who were leading relatively prosperous lives in England.
 One modern writer, however, estimates that 7 to 10 percent of the colonists returned to England after 1640, including about a third of the clergymen.